 A disallowance of 15% applies for cars with CO2 emissions which exceed 50 g/km.
-If the car was bought prior to 1 April 2021 the emissions limit is 110g/km.

 Who owns the car?

 Sole traders and partners

 The tax cost of private motoring is generally calculated on a case-by-case basis, taking into account the actual private and business mileage to identify the proportion of the cost of running the car which is not a deductible expense.